MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodian.md

----
+﻿---
 external help file: Microsoft.Graph.Security-help.xml Module Name: Microsoft.Graph.Security online version: https://learn.microsoft.com/powershell/module/microsoft.graph.security/new-mgsecuritycaseediscoverycasecustodian
 schema: 2.0.0
-ms.prod: ediscovery
 ---

 # New-MgSecurityCaseEdiscoveryCaseCustodian

 ## SYNOPSIS
-Create a new ediscoveryCustodian object.After the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Beta.Security/New-MgBetaSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-beta)

 ## SYNTAX